 Sperm DNA can be damaged when sperm are made, breaking the DNA into smaller fragments.
 Men with high levels of damaged sperm DNA are less likely to get their partner pregnant and have double the risk of miscarriage.
 Even if your sperm count is normal, the sperm may not be of good quality, and therefore sperm DNA damage can prevent you from having a baby.

-The Exact Fertility® test measures sperm DNA damage.
+Exact tests measure sperm DNA damage.
 Knowing whether you have sperm DNA damage can help you make informed decisions about medical treatments or lifestyle changes to improve your sperm DNA and fertility.
-Exact Fertility® is the only professional-grade sperm DNA test available without a doctor’s referral.

 Facing infertility can feel like a long, confusing road.
 Having a clear understanding of your fertility, right at the start of your journey, will enable you to make an informed decision on which direction is right for you and your partner.